Germán Cano

-Germán Ezequiel Cano Recalde (born 2 January 1988) is an Argentine professional footballer who plays as a striker for Fluminense.
+Germán Ezequiel Cano Recalde (born 2 January 1988) is an Argentine professional footballer who plays as a striker for Campeonato Brasileiro Série A club Fluminense.

-Club career
+Career

 Lanús and loans

-Born in Posadas, Misiones, Cano was a Lanús youth graduate.
+Born in Lomas de Zamora, Cano was a Lanús youth graduate.
 He made his first team debut on 13 February 2008, coming on as a late substitute for Lautaro Acosta in a 3–1 Copa Libertadores home win against Danubio.

 Cano made his Primera División debut on 17 February 2008, starting in a 1–0 away loss against Huracán.
 On 29 March, he scored his first professional goal by netting his team's only in a 3–1 loss at San Lorenzo, and finished his first senior season with two goals in 11 appearances.

-On 21 August 2009, Cano was loaned to newly-promoted side Chacarita Juniors, for one year.
+On 21 August 2009, Cano was loaned to newly promoted side Chacarita Juniors, for one year.
 After featuring sparingly but suffering relegation he returned to Lanús, but after being rarely used by the latter, he was loaned out to Colón on 30 December 2010.

 On 26 July 2011, Cano moved abroad for the first time in his career, joining Categoría Primera A side Deportivo Pereira on loan until December.
-The following 31 January, he moved to Paraguay's Nacional also in a temporary deal.
+The following 31 of January, he moved to Paraguay's Nacional also in a temporary deal.